The Impact of Regulatory Changes on Healthcare Business Strategies

 For example, COVID-19 regulations accelerated the adoption of telehealth, leading many organizations to integrate this technology into their service offerings rapidly.
 This enabled continued patient care during lockdowns and has persisted due to its convenience and efficiency.

 Moreover, with the increasing focus on data privacy, healthcare providers have invested in secure data storage and encryption technologies to protect patient information.
-All of this aligns with HIPAA regulations in the U.S.
+All of this aligns with regulatory compliance requirements like HIPAA in the U.S.

 Why you should care: